Crá: Production

-The six-part series is written by Doireann Ní Chorragáin and Richie Conroy and directed by Philip Doherty.
-It is produced by Fíbín Media and Zoogon for BBC Gaeilge and TG4.
+The six-part first series was written by Doireann Ní Chorragáin and Richie Conroy and directed by Philip Doherty.
+It was produced by Fíbín Media and Zoogon for BBC Gaeilge and TG4.
 Executive producers are Darach Ó Tuairisg for Fíbín Media, Karen Kirby for BBC Northern Ireland and Máire Ní Chonláin for TG4.
-Ciarán Charles is a producer for TG4.
+Ciarán Charles was a producer for TG4.
 Crá is an Irish-language word meaning "torment", and the writers said they were moved by the accounts of some of Ireland's unsolved cases.

-The cast is led by stars Dónall Ó Héalai, Alex Murphy, Hannah Brady, Barry McGovern, Róisín Murphy, Tara Breathnach, Caoimhe Farren and Alan Mahon.
+The cast was led by stars Dónall Ó Héalai, Alex Murphy, Hannah Brady, Barry McGovern, Róisín Murphy, Tara Breathnach, Caoimhe Farren and Alan Mahon.

 The six-part series was filmed in County Donegal.
+In November 2025, it was renewed for a second series.

 Broadcast

 The series premiered on TG4 on 11 November 2024.
 The series began airing on BBC Northern Ireland on 17 November 2024 and on BBC FOUR on 11 January 2025.
 The series was later sold to 68 countries under the international title Boglands.